techphernalia/ClubManager/README.md

 <blockquote><sup>3</sup>We use _id everywhere as object identifier.</blockquote>
 <ol>
-* Now let us add a new Class Library project in <strong>Model</strong> solution folder with name ClubManager.Model.
+* Now let us add a new Class Library project in **Model** solution folder with name ClubManager.Model.
 * Once added the project delete Class1.cs from the new created project and add a new class MemberShipPlan.cs.
 * Now add all the properties discussed about Model above in the class file.
 * Override ToString() and return Name as this is what we would like to see whenever we call MemberShipPlanObject.ToString()